baus/install-discourse/README.md

 to download packages from source and install them, so my instructions use Ubuntu 12.10 x64 server (note:with small RAM amounts, a 32bit image would probably work as well, but I'm standardizing on 64bit images).

-After creating your account at DigitalOcean, select the Ubuntu OS image you want, and DigitalOcean will email the root password to you.
+After creating your account at DigitalOcean, create a Droplet with at least 1GB of RAM, and select the Ubuntu OS image you want to use.
+DigitalOcean will email the root password to you.

 # Login to your server